HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 * __Fullscreen:__ Turns Fullscreen mode on/off

 ## Most Frequent Mutations
-The project detail page also displays the 20 most frequent mutations as a bar graph that indicates the number of cases that are affected by each mutation.
+The project detail page also displays the 20 most frequent mutations in the project as a bar graph that indicates the number of cases that are affected by each mutation.
+Hovering over each bar in the plot will show information about the number of cases affected.

 [![Most Frequent Mutations](images/gdc-frequent-mutations.png)](images/gdc-frequent-mutations.png "Click to see the full image.")

-The top of this section also a survival plot of all the cases within the specified project.
-Hovering over each bar in the plot will show information about the number of cases affected.

-A table is displayed below that lists information about each mutation including:
+A table is displayed below that lists information about each mutation:

-* __ID:__ A UUID Code for the mutation assigned by the GDC, when clicked will bring a user to the Mutation Summary Page
+* __ID:__ A UUID for the mutation assigned by the GDC, when clicked will bring a user to the Mutation Summary Page
-* __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference genome and tumor sample.
+* __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference and tumor allele
 * __Type:__ A general classification of the mutation
 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript).
 A link to the Gene Summary Page for the gene affected by the mutation is included
-* __# Affected Cases in Project:__ The number of affected cases in the particular project
+* __# Affected Cases in Project:__ The number of affected cases in the project
 * __# Affected Cases in Across all Projects:__ The number of affected cases, expressed as number across all projects.
-Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project.
+Choosing the arrow next to the percentage will display a breakdown of each affected project
 * __Impact:__ A subjective classification of the severity of the variant consequence.
 The categories are:
-    * __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay.
+    * __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function, or triggering nonsense mediated decay
-    * __MODERATE__: A non-disruptive variant that might change protein effectiveness.
+    * __MODERATE__: A non-disruptive variant that might change protein effectiveness
-    * __LOW__: Assumed to be mostly harmless or unlikely to change protein behavior.
+    * __LOW__: Assumed to be mostly harmless or unlikely to change protein behavior
 * __Survival Analysis:__ An icon that when clicked, will plot the survival rate between the gene's mutated and non-mutated cases

 ## Most Affected Cases